|

 The General Assembly

-adopted new congressional districts on July 28, 2011.
-These have
+those previously adopted on July 28, 2011.

 Go